Bridgeport, New York: Geography

-According to the United States Census Bureau, the hamlet's total area is 1.724 square miles (4.47 km2), all land.

-Bridgeport straddles the northward-flowing Chittenango Creek, which serves as the boundary between Onondaga County's town of Cicero on the west side of the creek and Madison County's town of Sullivan on the east side of the creek.
-The hamlet's namesake bridge spans the creek, which empties into Oneida Lake 2.25 linear miles approximately north-northwest of the bridge.
+Bridgeport is located in northwestern Madison County and northeastern Onondaga County at 43°9′16″N 75°58′30″W (43.154472, -75.974888).
+It straddles the northward-flowing Chittenango Creek, which serves as the boundary between Onondaga County's town of Cicero on the west side of the creek and Madison County's town of Sullivan on the east side of the creek.
+The hamlet's namesake bridge spans the creek, which empties into Oneida Lake 2.25 linear miles approximately north of the bridge.
 There is no other bridge across Chittenango Creek north of Bridgeport, nor one within several linear miles to the south.

-New York State Route 31 is an east–west highway through the community (the bridge over Chittenango Creek is on Route 31); the north end of New York State Route 298 terminates at Route 31 in the hamlet, just west of Chittenango Creek.
+New York State Route 31 is an east–west highway through the community (the bridge over Chittenango Creek is on Route 31); it leads east 20 mi to Verona and west 176 mi to Niagara Falls.
+The north end of New York State Route 298 is at Route 31 in the hamlet, just west of Chittenango Creek.
+Syracuse is 13 mi to the southwest via Route 298.

+According to the U.S. Census Bureau, the Bridgeport CDP has an area of 1.94 sqmi, of which 0.02 sqmi, or 0.77%, are water.